danyul/ionical/README.md

-# ionical: Keep an eye on icals!
+# ionical: Keep an eye on ical!

 - **ionical** is a command line tool for tracking schedule changes
     in iCalendar feeds (downloadable .ics files):
     - Download and compare sets of iCalendar files obtained on
       different dates to generate changelogs of added/removed events.
     - View current schedules, optionally filtered by start date
       or event summary text.
     - Classify events based on user-specified criteria
       (e.g., categorize events whose start time falls between
       range Xpm-Ypm as being "Workshift A" events, and those with
       start times in a different range as "Workshift B" events).
     - Export filtered events from calendars to CSV files,
       using user-specified filter criteria (e.g., workshifts)
       and user-specified formatting.
 - Limitations:
     - ionical only deals with iCalendar start times
       and summary text fields, and ignores other fields.
       This proves adequate for many simple use cases (e.g., it was
       designed to track changes to employee schedules on
       [Amion](https://amion.com/), and has worked well for that).
 For iCalendar management
       involving additional fields or more complex use cases, you'll need to
       look at other tools (or submit a pull request! :) ).